qubistt/awesome-pickup-lines/README.md

 > Hey baby what's your blood type?
 Cause I wanna know if I can give you my heart.

+> If you were a potato, you'd be a hot potato.

+> Hey girl, are you an NVIDIA Fermi graphics card?
+Because you are HOT

+> Are you my appendix?
+Because I don't understand how you work, but this feeling in my stomach makes me wanna take you out.

+> Are you a sea lion?
+Because I can sea you lion in my bed later.

 > Are you an undecided voter?
 Because I was wondering if we Ken Bone

+> Are you my homework, cause I'm not doing you but I definitely should be.

 > On a scale of 1-10..
 You're a 9 and I'm the 1 you're missing.

+> Are you the big bad wolf?
+Because I'm gonna leave you huffing and puffing.

 > You can call me WiFi, 'cause I'm pretty much guaranteed to go down on you.